 Gardening: Can Urine Granules Keep Deer and Other Pests Away?

-It's a simple theory: Spread predator animals' scents to scare away prey animals.
-In reality, predator urine is only sometimes effective in keeping deer, rabbits and other pests out of the yard.
+It's a simple theory.
+Scare prey animals -- such as deer -- away from your garden by spreading around predator animals' scents, in the form of urine granules.
+In reality, though, predator urine is only sometimes effective in keeping deer, rabbits and other pests out of the yard.
 If used properly, it may be an effective part of a garden pest control strategy, but it is not guaranteed to work.

 Shake-Away and other companies sell concentrated coyote and fox urine granules, and offer long lists of testimonials from customers whose flowers and vegetables were saved by the power of pee.
 On the other hand, plenty of other frustrated gardeners swear urine granules have done nothing to reduce animal annoyances.